Evicted: Poverty and Profit in the American City

-Evicted: Poverty and Profit in the American City is a 2016 non-fiction book by American author Matthew Desmond.
-Set in the poorest areas of Milwaukee, Wisconsin, the book follows eight families struggling to pay rent to their landlords during the financial crisis of 2007–2008.
-Through a year of ethnographic fieldwork, Desmond's goal in the book is to highlight the issues of extreme poverty, affordable housing, and economic exploitation in the United States.
+Evicted: Poverty and Profit in the American City is a 2016 nonfiction book by American sociologist Matthew Desmond.
+Set in the poorest areas of Milwaukee, Wisconsin, during the 2008 financial crisis and its immediate aftermath, the book follows eight families struggling to pay rent to their landlords, many of whom face eviction.
+Through a year of ethnographic fieldwork, Desmond's goal is to highlight the issues of extreme poverty, affordable housing, and economic exploitation in the United States.

 Evicted was well-received and won multiple book awards such as the 2017 Pulitzer Prize for General Nonfiction and the Robert F. Kennedy Book Award.
-The Pulitzer committee selected the book "for a deeply researched exposé that showed how mass evictions after the 2008 economic crash were less a consequence than a cause of poverty."
+The Pulitzer committee selected the book "for a deeply researched exposé that showed how mass evictions after the 2008 economic crash were less a consequence than a cause of poverty".

 Background

 In an interview with The Atlantic, author Matthew Desmond expresses his goal of writing about poverty through the lens of eviction, focusing on relationships and interactions among landlords, tenants, and judges.
-According to Desmond, “eviction [acts] as a cause, not just a condition, of poverty.”
-He picked the setting of Milwaukee, believing that it captures a broad national experience from an under-represented urban city.
+According to Desmond, evictions acts "as a cause, not just a condition, of poverty".
+He picked the setting of Milwaukee believing that it captures a broad national experience from an under-represented urban city.

 Summary

 Set in Milwaukee, Wisconsin, Matthew Desmond tells the story of eight families and their experiences with eviction and poverty.
 The families are diverse in race, age, and gender, yet all struggle with rent payments, which consume the majority of their already meager income.

 Arleen Belle, a member of one of the eight families Desmond documents, is a Black single mother struggling to secure housing with her low income.
 Lamar, a Black man who had lost both of his legs, has to look after a group of boys while burdened with debt.
-Desmond also narrates the experiences of Scott, a white male nurse with heroin addiction.
+Scott, a white male nurse, struggles to pay rent in a trailer park while struggling with heroin addiction.
 The book is centered around the families’ interactions with their two landlords: Sherrena and Tobin.
 Through following the lives of these families and individuals, Desmond illustrates the psychological, legal, and discriminatory aspects of eviction and how it is intertwined with poverty.

 Desmond advocates for a universal housing voucher program from the U.S. government for families below a certain income threshold so that they pay no more than 30 percent of their income on housing.

 Genre and style

-According to Jennifer Senior from the New York Times, Evicted “is a regal hybrid of ethnography and policy reporting.”
+According to Jennifer Senior from The New York Times, Evicted "is a regal hybrid of ethnography and policy reporting".
 To complete this book, Desmond conducted fieldwork in Milwaukee from 2008 to 2009; he first lived in a trailer park known as Central Mobile Home Park to observe the residents, followed by a rooming house on the north side of the city run by Sherrena and her husband Quentin.
 After interviewing Milwaukee renters and defendants in eviction courts and analyzing court records, Desmond began drafting Evicted.